eventhorizon5/skyscraper/readme.txt

 S or Down Arrow - move backwards
 A or Left Arrow - move left
 D or Right Arrow - move right
-PgUp - Look upwards
+PgUp or P - Look upwards
-PgDown - Look downwards
+PgDown or L - Look downwards
 Space - Jump
-Home - Float upwards (or jump if collision detection is on) End - Float downwards (or crouch if collision detection is on) F2 - print FPS on console
+Home or O - Float upwards (or jump if collision detection is on) End or K - Float downwards (or crouch if collision detection is on) F2 - print FPS on console
 F3 - Reset camera rotation and zoom to default
 F4 - Enable/disable wireframe mode